DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/custom-plugin-development.md

 }
 ```

-The event handler passes the `event` parameter.
-We can get a new value using this parameter, pass it to the `changeToolbarFilterValue` acton and then, to the state object of the `ToolbarFilterState` plugin.
+As you can see, the event handler accepts the `event` parameter that we can use to access the filter value.
+The filter value is passed to the `changeToolbarFilterValue` action (the previous code) and then to the state object of the `ToolbarFilterState` plugin (the code below).

 *file toolbar-filter-state.js:*
 ```jsx